-Do you know someone who has mobility issues and is disabled?
+Do you know someone who has a disability that causes mobility issues?
 Are they trying to find a method to remain independent, active, and pain-free?
 Podiatry could be the answer.

 What Exactly Is Podiatry?